THolm144/gatedetex/README.md

 SiPM hits, timing) against pluggable geometry modules ("worlds"), plus a matching batch-analysis toolkit.

-This is a packaged, installable version of the original `gatedetex` scripts.
-The simulation and analysis logic is unchanged; what changed is *how you get it onto your machine and run it*:

 - `pip install`-able, with a proper dependency list instead of "figure out what to `pip install` from the traceback".